sgaliamov/illuminator/readme.md

 # Illuminator

-Illuminator another wrapper around [`ILGenerator`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.ilgenerator), but with some unique features.
+Illuminator is an another wrapper around [`ILGenerator`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.ilgenerator), but with some unique features.

 ## Features